neondatabase/website/content/docs/reference/pgtiktoken.md

 }
 ```

 The `messages` parameter is an array of message objects, with each object containing two pieces of information: The `role` of the message sender (either `system`, `user`, or `assistant`) and the actual message `content`.
-Conversations can be brief, with just one message, or span multiple pages as long, as the combined message tokens do not exceed the 4096-token limit.
+Conversations can be brief, with just one message, or span multiple pages as long as the combined message tokens do not exceed the 4096-token limit.

 To insert `role`, `content`, and the number of tokens into the database, use the following query: